“Please, let me! It is my way of saying thank you for speaking to me, another English speaker, in a city with not so many.“

 I really had misjudged him.

-As we continued talking I learnt about Egypt and his work, no longer afraid he was a scammer or going to hurt me.
+As we continued talking I learned about Egypt and his work, no longer afraid he was a scammer or going to hurt me.
 He was just a person amongst millions of others who wanted someone to chat to him in a language he actually spoke.
 I felt like a fool.

 He glanced at his watch, “My ferry leaves soon.
 I’m living with friends and they don’t like me to be home too late; They worry.
 It was so nice to speak with you, enjoy your trip to Shanghai and come visit Egypt soon!“